shantanugoel/asus-rt-n66u-merlin/README-merlin.txt

 3.0.0.3.108.4:
    - NEW: Clicking on the MAC address of an unidentified client will do a lookup in the OUI database (ported from DD-WRT).
+   - NEW: Added HTTPS access to web interface (configurable under Administration)
    - FIXED: sshd would start even if disabled
+   - CHANGE: Switched back to wol, as people report better compatibility with it. ether-wake remains available over Telnet.

 3.0.0.3.108.3: